Skip to content

 What they had in common wasn't credentials.
 It was the ability to write specifically and honestly about who they were and where they were going.
 That's a skill.
 It's learnable.
 It doesn't require a particular background.

-The Specific Lie Impostor Syndrome Tells You
+What Specific Lie Does Impostor Syndrome Tell You

 Impostor syndrome in this context produces a specific, bad behavior: it makes you write generic essays.